This series began in the summer of 2017 and is an ongoing documentation of eccentric, colorful life of Manhattan.

-I managed to catch up with them about ten minutes later (and somehow in this timeframe the man changed his sweater) when I heard more firecrackers.
+I manage to catch up with them about ten minutes later (and somehow in this timeframe the man changed his sweater) when I hear more firecrackers.
 Now six children gathered together to throw fireworks and sand at the crazed looking man, who in return proceeded to pick up a broken piece of concrete and began chasing the children all over the park throwing water and rocks at anyone in his path - all the while being barraged by ammunition.

 After the police were called, he eventually calmed down and I was able to talk to the children to find out what was happening.
 They kept saying he is “El Lobo” or “The Wolf”.
 He is loco.
 He is the crazy man from Pakistan and they are at war with him.
 He harasses all the kids in the neighborhood and he is their enemy.